lyteword/chspurgeon-tod/volume-7/psalm-142.md

 d) To make zealous exertions for their salvation.

-2\.Who ought specially to exercise this care?
+2\.
+Who ought specially to exercise this care?

 a) Parents.